 Following lemma 4, I let $m^$ denote the unique lie made in an equilibrium with forgetful liars employing pure strategies.

-The next lemma establishes that there can be no inconsistent messages in a pure strategy equilibrium.
+The next lemma establishes that inconsistency cannot arise in a pure strategy equilibrium.

 Lemma 5 There can be no inconsistent messages in equilibria employing pure strategies.